-Not only is Glassdoor a quality second choice overall, its company profiles set it apart from the competition and makes it a great resource for internship-seekers.
+Not only is Glassdoor a quality second choice overall, but its company profiles also set it apart from the competition and make it a great resource for internship-seekers.
 These in-depth profiles include former and current employee reviews, overall ratings, general information about the employer, and occasionally even pictures of the workplace environment.
 Whether or not you use this as your primary internship platform, it's definitely a valuable resource when researching the company offering you an internship.

 Large number of search results